JuergenGutsch/blog/_source/_posts/2018-02-07-react-chat-part2.md

 ~~~

 This component uses two new components: `Users` to display the online users and `Chat` to add the main chat functionalities.
-It seems to be a common way in react to store sub-components inside a subfolder with the same name as the parent component.
-So, I created a `Home` folder inside the components folder and placed the `Users` component and the `Chat` component inside.
+It seems to be a common way in Rdeact to store sub-components inside a subfolder with the same name as the parent component.
+So, I created a `Home` folder inside the components folder and placed the `Users` component and the `Chat` component inside of that new folder.

 ## The Users Component

-Let's first have a look into the more simple `Users` component.
+Let's have a look into the more simple `Users` component first.
 This component doesn't have any interaction yet.
 It only fetches and displays the users online.
 To keep the first snippet simple I removed the methods inside.
 This file imports all from the module 'react' as `React` object.
 Using this we are able to access the `Component` type we need to derive from:

 ~~~ typescript
 // components/Home/Users.tsx